Nurgak/Smartphone-sensor-data-collection-application/README.md

 The application has two configurations.

 * In earth configuration it is programmed to receive commands via WiFi, process them and reply.
+It creates a socket server on the smartphone and waits for a client to connect.

 * In space configuration WiFi cannot be used so the commands go through the external device that forwards commands via USB to the application for processing.
 Some external custom-made communications electronics has to be used.